Afif13/CSS-Tip/content/sliding-reveal-image/index.md

 ---
 layout: layouts/post.njk
-title: Sliding reveal animation for your image
+title: Sliding reveal animation for your images
 description: A cool reveal effect on hover with a sliding animation
 date: 2023-06-10
 tags: posts